YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Controls whether custom errors in a region should automatically cause an Instance Freeze.
 This qualifier modifies the value of "Inst Freeze on Error" file header element.

-For more information on setting up a list of custom errors that automatically invoke an Instance Freeze, refer to “Instance Freeze”.
+For more information on setting up a list of custom errors that automatically invoke an Instance Freeze, refer to `Instance Freeze <./dbrepl.html#instance-freeze>`_.

-For more information on setting or clearing an Instance Freeze on an instance irrespective of whether any region is enabled for the Instance, refer to “Starting the Source Server”.
+For more information on setting or clearing an Instance Freeze on an instance irrespective of whether any region is enabled for the Instance, refer to `Starting the Source Server <./dbrepl.html#starting-the-source-server>`_.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -[NO]J[OURNAL][=journal-option-list]